fluffywaffles/prettybad-util/readme.md

 the state of an object at initialization - is perfectly okay.
 In tight loops, mutation can make a huge performance difference.
 Besides, in practice, perfect immutability in JavaScript is a lie whenever you touch the DOM.
-Frameworks that espouse immutable web pages hide mutation - sometimes in a compiler backend (hi, Elm) and sometimes in a runtime (hi, React) - but the fact is, the DOM mutates, and browsers are optimized for this.
+Frameworks that espouse "immutable" web UIs hide mutation - sometimes in a compiler backend (hi, Elm) and sometimes in a runtime (hi, React) - but the fact is, the DOM mutates, and browsers are optimized for this.
 If you replaced entire DOM nodes every time they updated, in fact,